E-Scores for (In)Correctness Assessment of Generative Model Outputs: EXPERIMENTAL RESULTS

 \section{EXPERIMENTAL RESULTS}

-We now demonstrate the efficacy of our proposed e-scores with two experimental use-cases.
-We discuss the use-cases individually and summarize the observed trends collectively.
+We now experimentally demonstrate the efficacy of our proposed e-scores with two practical settings.
+We discuss the use-cases individually, then summarize the observed trends collectively.
 We begin by stating the baselines, the metrics for comparisons, the time and memory complexities, and the experimental setup.
-We also perform a worst-case analysis in \cref{appsec:experiments}, where $\alpha$ is chosen to maximize the size distortion in \cref{eq:size_distortion}.
+We also perform a worst-case analysis in \cref{appsec:experiments}, where the post-hoc $\alpha$'s maximize the size distortion from \cref{eq:size_distortion}.

 \paragraph{Baselines} We compare against p-value based scores, or \emph{p-scores}.
 Analogous to our e-scores in \cref{eq:e_score}, the p-scores can be defined as the corresponding p-values,